Call to book01904 521 936

 • Breakfast, Lunch

-Setting out on a guided walking tour of Avignon, we see the Pont St Bénezet, the city's famous broken bridge.
-All but four of its arches were washed away by a devastating flood in 1668, and today the surviving arches have become an iconic symbol of the city.
-We also stop by the Palais des Papes, the Palace of the Popes, which was the seat of the Papacy during the 14th century after Clement V escaped the violent chaos and corruption of Rome.
-Your afternoon is free to explore further.
-Stoll through the city's broad, tree-lined avenues and wander the intriguing network of alleyways and passages which connect the beautiful open squares and pretty churches.
+After a leisurely breakfast, we are joined by an expert guide who takes us on a walking tour of the sights of Avignon.
+Along the way, we see the 12th-century Pont St Bénezet, the bridge featured in popular children's song 'Sur le Pont d'Avignon'.
+All but four of its arches were washed away by a devastating flood in 1668, and the surviving arches are today an iconic symbol of the city.
+We also stop by the Palais des Papes (the Papal Palace), which was the seat of the papacy during the 14th century after Pope Clement V escaped chaotic Rome and moved his court to Avignon.
+Forming the largest medieval Gothic palace in Europe, this incredible palace dominates the skyline in a manner befitting its importance.

 Includes